 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hot Springs is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hot Springs is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hot Springs who work in sales jobs (13.07%), office and administrative support (10.08%), and teaching (8.80%).
+Overall, Hot Springs is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Hot Springs who work in sales jobs (15.63%), office and administrative support (12.24%), and food service (9.65%).

-The education level of Hot Springs citizens is a little higher than the average for US cities and towns: 21.22% of adults in Hot Springs have at least a bachelor's degree.
+The education level of Hot Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.50% of adults 25 and older in Hot Springs have a college degree.

-Hot Springs is a very ethnically-diverse city.
+Hot Springs is an extremely ethnically-diverse city.
 The people who call Hot Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hot Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hot Springs include Irish, German, French , and Scots-Irish.
+Important ancestries of people in Hot Springs include Irish, German, English, African, and French.